postsharp/PostSharp.Documentation/conceptual/DeploymentConfiguration/Configuration/configuration.md

 * **NuGet integration**.
 Some PostSharp plug-ins delivered as NuGet packages may modify PostSharp configuration files during installation.

-* **PostSharp Tools**.
+* **Visual Studio Tools for Metalama and PostSharp**.
 When adding aspects and policies from Visual Studio, PostSharp may automatically modify some configuration files.

 Even if most configuration settings are correct by default, you may want to understand the configuration system to troubleshoot configuration and installation issues, or simply to implement more advanced configuration scenarios.